sanskrit/raw_etexts_english/blogs/manasataramgini/2005-05-29_the-great-chera-magicians.md

 +++
-title = "The great cheraxa0magicians"
+title = "The great chera magicians"

 +++
 The nambUthiri brahmins of the chera country are representatives of the